bcgov/quickstart-openshift/README.md

 Deployment to test, staging or pre-prod (pick a name!) is currently planned to be transitory, allowing access to gatekept data, but only stopping before production deployment if a failure occurs.  (work in progress)

+### Builds

+Builds are handled by Docker Actions and published to the GitHub Container Registry (ghcr.io).
+This allows for publicly accessible builds that can be consumed by OpenShift, Amazon Web Services or any other container service.

 ### Testing

 Unit tests are run in jest, but other test frameworks can always be installed.
 SonarCube should be configured to pick up sarif files and provide coverage reports.